Understanding the USB logger modes

 A successful switch into USBX mode is signalled by the dialogue box right.
 For some reason, this switch into USBX does not always complete successfully (ie the success message above does not appear).
 It may be necessary to retry the process two or three times.
 Only when you have seen the success message can you be confident that the logger definitely has been set to USBX mode.

 Switching back from USBX to Serial/VCP modes is a slightly more tricky task.
 In theory you might imagine that selecting Serial rather than USB in the WL ‘Communications Port’ dialogue ought to be able to send the necessary command to the USB logger to switch back into Serial/VCP mode.
 But whether or not this ought to work, in practice it doesn’t work.
-The only way of returning to Serial/VCP mode seems to be to use a special separate utility, which is now included by default in the standard WL v5.8.2 and later installations and is called the ‘CP210X USB to Serial Converter’.
+The only way of returning to Serial/VCP mode seems to be to use a special separate utility, which is now included by default in the standard WL v5.8.2 and later installations and is called the ‘CP210X USB to Serial Converter’ (the name may vary a little on different versions).
 On more recent WL versions this utility will be found as a separate menu option within the main Weatherlink menu item – that’s the WL menu on the Windows Start button, not inside the WL program itself.
 The utility is also available as a standalone download from the Davis support website.

 Running this utility should bring up a very simple DOS-type text window, which only requires a single key press to send the necessary command to the logger and which should then report the results.
 Provided the utility can ‘see’ the logger it will report that either the logger is already in the Serial/VCP mode or that it has now been converted to that mode.
 Any other result suggests that there’s a more fundamental communications problem, eg a driver not properly installed, a faulty USB port etc.